 - Names, addresses, phone numbers of doctors involved in your care

-- Prior medical notes or lab tests if provided from referring doctor
+- Medical notes or lab tests from your referring doctor

-Please note that you will likely be dilated during your visit which will leave you with blurry vision for a few hours after your appointment.
-Please have a family member or friend drive you and bring your sunglasses if it is a sunny day!
+Please be advised that during your visit your eyes will most likely be dilated which will leave you with blurry vision for a few hours after your appointment.
+Please have a family member or friend transport you to and from your appointment, and make sure to bring sunglasses if it is a sunny day!

 During your visit

 Please expect to be here around 1.5 to 2 hours.
 This may be longer if additional testing and/or procedures must be completed the same day.
 Your visit will include dilation of the eyes and several standard photos to diagnose, treat, and monitor eye conditions you may have.

 Please expect to be here around 1 to 1.5 hours.
 If you are having a follow up exam, you will likely be dilated and have photos taken.
 If you are having a laser done, you will be dilated in the eye having the procedure done.
 If you are having an injection, you may have some photos taken at your visit prior to your injection.

 Your vision will be blurry after having an injection due to the medication.
 Take any precautions as you would after a comprehensive eye exam (i.e. you may need a driver).
 Do not rub your eye.
 Your eye may be red, have a slight burning sensation, or feel as if something is in your eye due to the medication used to prevent infection.
 You may use preservative free artificial tears only for comfort.

 To prevent infection, do not get any other substances into your eye for a few days (for example, while showering, do not turn your face to the showerhead in order to avoid water getting into your eyes).
 Do not swim for a few days.
 You may take an over-the-counter pain reliever (e.g. Tylenol) for soreness.